 New Mexicans love this question.
 It's philosophic in nature and is the official state question because we love it so much.
 When ordering New Mexican dishes at restaurants, you'll be asked if you want red or green chile.
 So what's the difference between the two?

 The roasted chiles bought at the black wire cages will be green chiles.
 They have thick flesh that holds up well for stuffing with cheese or other food items (the possibilities are endless!).
 Locals will tell you that depending on the seasonal variables such as rainfall and temperature, the chile will be milder or hotter than previous years.
 That's true, but the commercial pods bought at the local market will likely be mild to medium in heat, and if you're concerned that they may be too spicy, ask the seller.

 Green chile is simply not as far along in the ripening process as the red chile pod.
 Red chile tends to have a milder flavor, but not always.
-We like red for cooking enchilada sauces and green for throwing in dishes through the week.
+Red is great for cooking enchilada sauces and green for throwing in dishes throughout the week.
 Everyone has favorites, all for good reasons.